Skip to content

 Flower Cluster of Velvetleaf Milkweed — Asclepias tomentosa Elliott observed in United States of America by Justin (licensed under CC0 1.0)

-31. Butterfly Weed (Asclepias tuberosa), a Texas Milkweed for All Soils
+31. Butterfly Weed (Asclepias tuberosa), a Milkweed for All Soils

-Butterfly Weed (Asclepias tuberosa): This Texas milkweed is one of the most common for butterfly gardeners on the east coast of the United States.
-In Texas, subspecies interior of this species grows throughout the state except for the southern counties (Kartesz 2015).
+Butterfly Weed (Asclepias tuberosa): Buttefly Weed is one of the most common for butterfly gardeners on the east coast of the United States.
+In Texas, subspecies interior of this species grows throughout Texas except for the southern counties (Kartesz 2015).
 In the wild, butterfly weed grows in open areas with full sun such as fields, roadsides, and open woods.
 Growing from 1 to 3 feet tall, it has characteristically orange flowers that bloom throughout the summer and sometimes into the autumn.

 In a garden setting, butterfly weed is hardy from zones 3-9.
 Seeds of butterfly weed can be purchased in the McMullen House Bed & Breakfast Garden Shop.